-Serving up a warm Broadway musical straight from the heart, Waitress transfers to the West End’s Adelphi Theatre in Spring 2019.
+Serving up a warm Broadway musical straight from the heart, Waitress has been opening up at the West End’s Adelphi Theatre.

 The beloved musical’s transfer, based on the 2007 film of the same name, has a score by six-time Grammy Award-nominated singer-songwriter Sara Bareilles, along with a book by Jessie Nelson.
 Waitress has been eagerly awaited in London, having scored four Tony Award Nominations on Broadway, including for Best Musical.

 Featuring an all-female creative team, Waitress is the story of expert pie maker Jenna, stuck in a small town and a neglected marriage.
 Dreaming of bigger and better things, Jenna’s life begins to heat up when she meets a compassionate doctor and forms a plan to enter a life-changing baking contest in a nearby county.

 The result may just offer a recipe to happiness in the form of a chance at a new life – but everything hinges on Jenna’s resolve to rebuild her life.
 Can she find courage when it matters most?
 Waitress is an American musical about friendship, motherhood – and the magic of a well-made pie.